MicrosoftDocs/playfab-docs/playfab-docs/features/social/friends/quickstart.md

 In the event that a player has linked their Steam, Facebook, or Xbox Live account, their platform-specific friends can also be displayed, if those friends also play your title.

 ## Making friends

-The example code will be using the functions `DisplayFriends()`, and `DisplayError(string error)` as a proxy of your app's UI.
-You can paste these into your editor to get it to work without any extra effort - or replace the calls with your own code.
+The example code uses the functions `DisplayFriends()`, and `DisplayError(string error)` as a proxy of your app's UI.
+You paste these into your editor to get it to work without any extra effort - or replace the calls with your own code.

 ```csharp
 void DisplayFriends(List<FriendInfo> friendsCache) { friendsCache.ForEach(f => Debug.Log(f.FriendPlayFabId)); }